near-examples/workshop--exploring-assemblyscript-contracts/README.md

 NEAR Protocol (aka "NEAR") is a public peer-to-peer key-value database.
 Public as in open to everyone for reading anything and writing what you are allowed to.
 Write permissions are defined by access keys so only the owner of the data can give permissions to modify data they own.

-Manipulation of data is controlled by stored procedures (smart contracts) executing as [Wasm](https://webassembly.org) which means they can be implemented in any programming language that compiles to Wasm (ie. Rust, AssemblyScript, Kotlin, C, C++, Nim, Zig, etc).

-This workshop focuses on AssemblyScript as one of two currently supported languages for contract development on the NEAR platform.
+Manipulation of data is controlled by stored procedures (smart contracts) executing as [WebAssembly (Wasm)](https://webassembly.org) which means they can be implemented in any programming language that compiles to Wasm (ie. Rust, AssemblyScript, Kotlin, C, C++, Nim, Zig, etc).
+Currently only the first two languages are supported for development on the NEAR platform.

 _We will not be building dApps around any of these contracts since our focus is on learning AssemblyScript.
 Almost all of the contract code presented in this workshop is also running on [live examples](https://near.dev) where you will also find the frontend code that relies on these contracts._